sebastian-colomar/kubernetes/README.md

 ## How to install a Kubernetes cluster with 3 masters and any number of workers
 On the leader (master1):
 ```
+# CHOOSE YOUR OPERATING SYSTEM
 os=rhel8
 os=ubuntu18

+# CHOOSE YOUR CONTAINER ENGINE
 engine=containerd
 engine=docker
 engine=cri-o